episteme63/Automatic-Car-Washing-System/README.md

 ## Team Experience

 The project provided the team with a chance to work in collaboration with students.
-There was a sense of being separated by boundaries but being connected by common interests including the keenness to learn and explore diverse technologies.
 It was the first time our team worked with Arduino.
 The experience was fun, but challenging at times.
-Overcoming the obstacles together is what made the project even more enjoyable.